polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-permission-network/launch-network.md

 ## Add an extra connection

-Let's add another node, but not well known, only a "sub-node" of Charlie, which can only conneted to Charlie's well known node.
+Let's add another node, not a well-known node but a "sub-node" of Charlie, which can only connect to Charlie's well-known node.

 Start the node with following command.